Skip to main content

 Special Needs children and their families can visit the museum during a time when there are only a few other visitors.
 The number of guests is limited to 100.

-To accommodate different needs related to the COVID-19 pandemic, there are two different versions of Morningstar.
+To accommodate various needs, there are two different versions of Morningstar.
 Please select the one that works best for your family.

 Half price general admission ($11.00 per person)